Toy Story (franchise): Toy Story Back-to-School Lunchbox Disaster! (2026)

+Toy Story Back-to-School Lunchbox Disaster! is a three-minute short film released on Disney+ and the Disney Kids YouTube channel on August 10, 2026.

 Television specials

 Pixar has also developed two 22-minute Toy Story television specials for ABC.
 They also air them on Disney Channel, Disney XD, and Disney Junior.

 Toy Story of Terror!
 (2013)

 Toy Story of Terror! was a Halloween-themed special and aired on October 16, 2013.

+Jessie is the protagonist of this special.
+Where she faces her fears to not give up rescuing other toys and always finding ways to do stuff without giving up.

 Toy Story That Time Forgot (2014)

 Toy Story That Time Forgot was a Christmas-themed special that aired on December 2, 2014.